-The phrase "are confined to" is meant to preclude an attorney with a foreign client from using the case or proceeding as a vehicle for generating propaganda for his principal.
-If the attorney's activities outside the courtroom or hearing room go beyond the bounds of normal representation of his client's case and amount to efforts to influence public opinion, his activities become political activities and the exemption does not apply.
+The committee finds merit in the objection, intending that the exemption accorded attorneys at law should be broad enough to cover legal representation even when the proceedings or the activities involved are informal.
+Committee Amendment No. 2 effectuates this intent.
+The test of the exemption would be legal representation.
+An attorney would still be precluded from using the case or proceeding as a vehicle for generating propaganda for his principal.
+If the attorney's activities outside the courtroom or hearing room go beyond the bounds of normal legal representation of his client's case and amount to efforts to influence public opinion, his activities become political activities and the exemption does not apply.
+What is more, the exemption would be conditioned on disclosure to the agency or official concerned of the fact of representation and the identity of the foreign principal.